-HAI will provide session presenters with suitable classroom facilities in the Orange County Convention Center.
+HAI will provide session presenters with suitable classroom facilities in the Kentucky Exposition Center.
 Each short session will be scheduled for 60 minutes, and presenters are encouraged to leave time for questions.
-You may be asked to repeat your session in order to reach more attendees.

 Classrooms will be set theater-style to accommodate different instructional and presentation methods and to encourage interaction among session attendees.
-Presenters should anticipate an audience of 50 to 100 per session and design their approach with this in mind.
+Presenters should anticipate an audience of 50 or more and design their approach with this in mind.
 Please note that we are unable to modify room set-ups for individual presentations.

-Rooms will include the following standard equipment: projector and screen, microphone, speakers for use with presenter’s personal laptop, flip chart or white board with markers, and a podium and table at the front of the room.
+Room set-up will be confirmed upon agreement; however, the set-up should include the following standard equipment: projector and screen, microphone, speaker system, flip chart or white board with markers, and a podium at the front of the room.

-Session presenters will be required to arrive 15 minutes in advance of the session to test their personal laptop with the audiovisual equipment.
+Session presenters will be required to arrive 15 minutes in advance of the session to test their presentation with the audiovisual equipment.
 Presenters may also be required to assist HAI staff or volunteers by distributing the student evaluations.

 II.
 BENEFITS OF PRESENTING

-The Rotor Safety Challenge at HAI HELI-EXPO 2015 will offer session presenters with a powerful platform to network with more than 19,000 helicopter professionals and to share knowledge, lessons learned, and industry best practices.
+The Rotor Safety Challenge at HAI HELI-EXPO 2016 will offer session presenters a powerful platform to network with more than 18,000 helicopter professionals and to share knowledge, lessons learned, and industry best practices.
 As a not-for-profit trade association, HAI will not provide training fees or travel reimbursement to selected session presenters.
 Instead, we encourage industry experts and educators to share their expertise in the spirit of advancing the safety culture of the international helicopter industry.

 HAI will offer selected session presenters the following:

-- Complimentary three-day registration to HAI HELI-EXPO 2015
+- Complementary three-day registration to HAI HELI-EXPO 2016

 - Valuable experience presenting at the world’s largest helicopter trade show